tiy-tampa-bay-js/Onboarding/readme.md

 If you have any questions or confusion about these tasks, please email me so I can help you work through them.

+Remember, we are all in this together.
+We will have individual assignments and group assignments.
+Always be willing and ready to help your peers.

 Thank you for your committment and hard work.
 It will be rewarded.

 - Justin Herrick